skyalony/skyalony.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior year undergraduate student from the [School of Economics, HUST](http://eco.hust.edu.cn/), where I major in Economic Statistics.
-I will be commencing my graduate studies at RUC.
-My research interests include labor economics, environmental economics, development economics, and corporate governance.
-I also have an occasional interest in statistics, particularly in areas related to causal inference questions.
+I am a graduate student from the [School of Labor and Human Resources, RUC](http://slhr.ruc.edu.cn/), where I major in Labor Economics.
+My research interests include labor economics, with a focus on family economics and education economics.

 you can find my CV here:[zhiqi's Curriculum Vitae](.../assets/Curriculum_Vitae.pdf)